-Federal Direct Graduate PLUS Loan School-certified private student loan Payment flexibility PLUS loans for graduate students are eligible for multiple repayment plans including standard, graduated, and extended repayment options, federal consolidation, pay as you earn, income-driven repayment, and some public service loan forgiveness options.
-See studentaid.gov for more information.
+Loan for Parents 1 private student loan 2 Payment flexibility PLUS loans for parents are eligible for multiple repayment plans including standard, graduated, and extended repayment options, federal consolidation, and some public service loan forgiveness options.
+See studentaid. gov for more information.
 Varies by lender.
 Contact lender for their specific repayment options.
-Responsibility to pay Student and endorser (if applicable).
+Responsibility to pay Parent and endorser (if applicable).
 Student and cosigner (if applicable).
 Loan limits Up to 100% of the school-certified cost of attendance minus other financial aid received.
 Generally, up to 100% of the school-certified cost of attendance minus other financial aid received.
 Lenders can have different loan limits for different loan programs and may base the limits on various factors.
 Minimum enrollment status Student must be enrolled at least half time.
-Varies by lender.
-Some offer loans to borrowers who are attending school less than half-time.
+Varies by lender; some offer loans to students who are attending school less than half-time.
 Application process Online with the Department of Education through the FAFSA® process, but some schools have different application processes.
 Online with lender; there may be other potential application options, e.g., applying over the phone.
 Free Application for Federal Student Aid (FAFSA) required Yes.
 No. Families are not required to complete the FAFSA unless it is the policy of the school.
 Borrower benefits 0.25 percentage point interest rate reduction for automatic debit enrollment.
 Most lenders offer a 0.25 percentage point interest rate reduction for automatic debit enrollment.
 Additional benefits vary by lender.
 Death and disability loan forgiveness Yes.
-If the primary borrower dies or becomes permanently and totally disabled, then the loan will be discharged if certain conditions are met.
+If the parent dies or becomes totally and permanently disabled or if the student beneficiary dies and certain conditions are met, then the loan will be discharged.
 Varies by lender.
 Some lenders waive the remaining balance in the event of the primary borrower's death or permanent and total disability.
 Ability to consolidate through the Department of Education Yes.
-The student can consolidate with other federal loans in their name.
-No. Options for denied loans If you have an adverse credit history, you may still be able to receive a PLUS loan if you meet additional requirements.
-See studentaid.ed.gov for more information.
+Parents can consolidate with other federal loans in their name (not the student's).
+No. Options for denied loans If parent is unable to obtain the loan, the student may be eligible for additional unsubsidized loans.
 Student can apply with a different cosigner if the cosigner is denied.
-Tax deduction for interest paid The interest paid on the loan may be deductible subject to IRS guidelines.
+Tax deduction for interest The interest paid on the loan may be deductible subject to IRS guidelines.
 The interest paid on the loan may be deductible subject to IRS guidelines.